Writing a Science Paper

 - Odetta Nobel and her coworkers demonstrated that anterior neural crest generates ocular muscle.
 BETTER

 - All other grammatical rules you follow in Humanities classes apply.

 - Grammar 2.
 Don't be a mindless slave.
 In my opinion, the only purpose of grammatical rules is to make our language convey precise information while sounding harmonious.
-Sometimes a rigid adherence to grammatical "rules" leaves both lying in tatters on the side.
+Sometimes a rigid adherence to grammatical "rules" leaves both goals unmet.
 I challenge any strict grammarian to analyze the prose of our greatest writers and tell me that the grammar therein is wrong.
 If you have any questions about the grammar, read it out loud to yourself and to a friend.
-If it is clear and pleasant to both of you, then it is probably OK.
+If it is clear and pleasant to both sets of ears, then it is probably OK

 - Audience.
 Write in a manner appropriate to your audience.
 Pitch the level of writing to your fellow students, someone who probably knows a fair bit about cell and developmental biology, but may not know anything about your specific topic.

 - Pontificating.
-EVERY UNNECESSARY WORD TAKES AWAY FROM YOUR WRITING.
+EVERY UNNECESSARY WORD TAKES AWAY FROM THE ESSAY.
 Unnecessary words come into many peoples' writing at two levels.
-First, you undoubtedly know a lot of material related to your paper, but it may well be better without information that is not central to your thesis.
+First, you undoubtedly know a lot of material related to your paper, but it may well be better without information not central to your thesis.
 Second, many sentences become cluttered with extra words, if the word isn't necessary for the sentence, drop it.
 Hint: if the meaning of the sentence would not change with a word left out, then that word should be left out.

 - Abbreviations.
 Avoid unless they are commonly used in papers you have read and you use them more than 3 times.

 Science writing has some features that set it apart.

 - There is frequently a rigid outline of how a paper should flow.
 Your essay should follow the outline I have given you in the class description.